damlayurtkulu/DSA210_Project/README.md

 3. **Data Analysis:**
 For each behavioral dimension tied to the research question:
-   - Average Spending: Calculate and compare spending tendencies across unemployment groups; apply correlation and regression analysis.
+   - Average Spending: Calculate and compare spending tendencies across unemployment groups; apply correlation analysis and exploratory visualizations.
+Regression analysis was evaluated but not emphasized due to the absence of a meaningful linear relationship.
    - Purchase Frequency: Estimate frequency measures and test their relationship with unemployment levels.
    - Discount/Promo Usage: Compare proportions of discount and promo-code usage across unemployment groups.
    - Subscription Status: Examine how subscription adoption varies by unemployment level.